MicrosoftDocs/azure-docs/articles/iot-edge/how-to-visual-studio-develop-csharp-module.md

 1. From the **Tools** menu, choose **Extensions and Updates**.
 Expand **Installed > Tools** and you can find **Azure IoT Edge** and **Cloud Explorer**.

-2. Note the installed Version.
+2. Note the installed version.
 You can compare this version with the latest version on Visual Studio Marketplace ([Cloud Explorer](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.CloudExplorerForVS), [Azure IoT Edge](https://marketplace.visualstudio.com/items?itemName=vsc-iot.azureiotedgetools))

 3. If your version is older, update your tools in Visual Studio as shown in the following section.